Sylvati/PokeAnalyze/README.md

 PokeAnalyze uses Pokémon Showdown’s local Node.js implementation to analyze battle states using a tree-based approach.
 By evaluating stored states, the tool aims to determine the best move based on the highest-rated game scenarios.

-This project is in its early stages, and contributions are welcome!
-If you’re passionate about competitive Pokémon battling, AI-driven decision-making, or optimization, your help would be greatly appreciated.
+This project is in its early stages and contributions are welcome.
+Any help would be greatly appreciated.

 ## Features & Goals